TranMK/Sp2025Lab3GH/README.md

   - `Measurement::rebalance()`: rebalances the quantities if each of them (minus the heaps) can be "compacted".

 ## Assumptions
-1. A `little` is equal to 0.01 meters.
+1. A `little` is equal to 1 meter.